 🏔️ Surroundings: Viuda mountain range and lagoons

-For those seeking a higher altitude experience, the Viuda mountain range (at 4,800 m) offers mountain landscapes with colorful lagoons.
-Notable is Chuchún Lagoon, easily accessible from the road, and other lagoons like Siete Colores.
-It is advisable to make this visit with a suitable vehicle and take precautions due to the altitude.
+For a higher‑altitude experience, the Viuda mountain range (4,800 m) offers mountain landscapes with colorful lagoons.
+Chuchún Lagoon is easily accessible from the road, as are others like Siete Colores.
+Use a suitable vehicle and take altitude precautions.

 The cuisine of Canta and Obrajillo is recognized for its fresh products and traditional recipes.
 Must-try dishes are: